 - (a) No options or financial futures shall be purchased unless approved in writing by the Commission. - (b) Aggregate investment Beta (versus the applicable benchmark) of the entire portfolio should not exceed 1.20 at any time. - (c) No private placements or venture capital investments should be purchased. - (d) The Plan's real estate Investment Manager(s) shall vote all proxies in the best interest of the Plan without regard to social issues.
-The real estate Investment Manager(s) shall provide a written report each year to discuss the general guidelines they followed in voting proxies during the year. - (e) No single security in each manager's portfolio will constitute more than 10% of the portfolio's allocation at the time of purchase, nor will it be more than 13% of the allocation of the portfolio after accounting for price appreciation.

-(f) The funds shall remain fully invested in real estate except for a nominal time between sales and repurchases.
+The real estate Investment Manager(s) shall provide a written report each year to discuss the general guidelines they followed in voting proxies during the year. - (e) No single security in each manager's portfolio will constitute more than 10% of the portfolio's allocation at the time of purchase, nor will it be more than 13% of the allocation of the portfolio after accounting for price appreciation. - (f) The funds shall remain fully invested in real estate except for a nominal time between sales and repurchases.

-The master limited partnerships portfolios should reflect the discretion of the Investment Manager(s) within the following constraints:
+The global tactical asset allocation portfolios should reflect the discretion of the Investment Manager(s) within the following constraints:

-- (a) No options or financial futures shall be purchased unless approved in writing by the Commission. - (b) Aggregate investment Beta (versus the applicable benchmark) of the entire portfolio should not exceed 1.20 at any time. - (c) No private placements or venture capital investments should be purchased. - (d) The Plan's master limited partnerships Investment Manager(s) shall vote all proxies in the best interest of the Plan without regard to social issues.
-The master limited partnerships Investment Manager(s) shall provide a written report each year to discuss the general guidelines they followed in voting proxies during the year. - (e) No single security in each manager's portfolio will constitute more than 10% of the portfolio's allocation at the time of purchase, nor will it be more than 13% of the allocation of the portfolio after accounting for price appreciation. - (f) The funds shall remain fully invested in master limited partnerships except for a nominal time between sales and repurchases.
+- (a) Aggregate investment Beta (versus the applicable benchmark) of the entire portfolio should not exceed 1.20 at any time. - (b) No private placements or venture capital investments should be purchased. - (c) Investment Manager(s) shall vote all proxies in the best interest of the Plan without regard to social issues.
+Investment Manager(s) shall provide a written report each year to discuss the general guidelines they followed in voting proxies during the year. - (d) No single security in each manager's portfolio will constitute more than 5% of the portfolio's allocation at the time of purchase, nor will it be more than 10% of the allocation of the portfolio after accounting for price appreciation. - (e) The funds shall remain fully invested except for a nominal time between sales and repurchases.